SystemsApproach/private5g/core.rst

 The schematic also shows interfaces between the individual microservices that make up the Core's Control Plane; for example, *Nudm* is the interface to the UDM microservice.
-In 3GPP terms, the interface between the different microsersives is known as service based interface (SBI).
 These latter interfaces are RESTful, meaning clients access each microservice by issuing GET, PUT, POST, PATCH, and DELETE operations over HTTP, where a service-specific schema defines the available resources that can be accessed.
 Note that some of these interfaces are necessary for interoperability (e.g., *N1* and *N Uu* make it possible to connect your phone to any MNO's network), but others could be seen as internal implementation details.
 We'll see how Magma takes advantage of this distinction in the next section.

 Fourth, by adopting a cloud native design, SD-Core benefits from being able to horizontally scale individual microservices.
 But realizing